• Whipple surgery

 I am now nearing the five-year anniversary of my Whipple surgery.
 The tumors that can be seen on scans have significantly decreased in size.
 I remain stable with no sign of spread or new disease.
 During my conventional chemo treatments, I became involved with mentoring medical students.
 Additionally I speak to cancer patients about my story—what I did to improve my health, staying focused, and instilling hope in others.

-Steve shares more of his story in the Survivors video “Plenty to Live For.”
+Steven shares more of his story in the Survivors video “Plenty to Live For.”